-The EU Regulation and proposed reform is a response to advances in technology, the way business uses technology and data and the consequential privacy risks for consumers and employees.
-GDPR and the proposed reform will represent the biggest shake up in the data protection arena in 20 years, introducing stringent compliance requirements and tough penalties in the event of breach of data protection principles.
+Reform is a response to advances in technology, the way business uses technology and data and the consequential privacy risks for consumers and employees.
+GDPR represents the biggest shake up in the data protection arena in 20 years, introducing stringent compliance requirements and tough penalties in the event of breach of data protection principles.

 The Information Commissioner’s Office (ICO), the public body in the UK with responsibility for taking enforcement action in relation to data protection matters, has demonstrated an increased appetite for enforcement action under current laws, recently issuing significant fines and naming and shaming well-known charities (Oxfam, Cancer Research UK, British Legion) and other household names, such as Honda and Flybe.

-From May 2018, the ICO’s enforcement powers will include powers to ban or suspend data processing, potentially at great cost and inconvenience, and the power to issue graduated fines for infringement up to EUR 20million or 4% of global turnover, whichever is the higher.
+The ICO’s enforcement powers include powers to ban or suspend data processing, potentially at great cost and inconvenience, and the power to issue graduated fines for infringement up to EUR 20million or 4% of global turnover, whichever is the higher.
 Under current laws fines are capped at £500,000.

 Individuals rights will also be bolstered by reform, with individuals being able to bring civil claims, either alone or as part of a class action, in the event of a data breach.
 Under current laws individuals cannot bring standalone claims for distress or hurt feelings and so claims are rare – this will change from May 2018.